huggingface/diffusers/docs/source/en/training/instructpix2pix.md

 The dataset preprocessing code and training loop are found in the [`main()`](https://github.com/huggingface/diffusers/blob/64603389da01082055a901f2883c4810d1144edb/examples/instruct_pix2pix/train_instruct_pix2pix.py#L374) function.
 This is where you'll make your changes to the training script to adapt it for your own use-case.

-As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) guide.
-Instead, this guide takes a look at the relevant parts of the script for InstructPix2Pix.
+As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) training guide.
+Instead, this guide takes a look at the InstructPix2Pix relevant parts of the script.

 The script begins by modifing the [number of input channels](https://github.com/huggingface/diffusers/blob/64603389da01082055a901f2883c4810d1144edb/examples/instruct_pix2pix/train_instruct_pix2pix.py#L445) in the first convolutional layer of the UNet to account for InstructPix2Pix's additional conditioning image: